A shining tech CEO, brutal murder and missing suspect: What happened to Pava LaPere?

 A pioneering tech CEO, brutal murder and missing suspect: What happened to Pava LaPere?

 The life of a thriving CEO who was featured in Forbes’ ‘30 under 30’ list for 2023 was cut short under mysterious circumstances.
-Baltimore authorities are now hunting for her killer.
+Now, Baltimore authorities have arrested Jason Dean Billingsley, 32, for her murder.
 Andrea Blanco reports

 At just 26 years old, Pava LaPere had accomplished her lifelong dream of becoming her own boss.
 It came with arduous effort, but years after launching her thriving software company from her dorm at Johns Hopkins University, the young entrepreneur was featured on Forbes’ “30 under 30” list for the social impact she was making on the industry.